JimzyLui/DevLeague-Modules/_Testing/TDD/README.md

 - Liz Keogh's Step Away From The Tools about BDD: [Link](https://lizkeogh.com/2011/03/04/step-away-from-the-tools/)

 ## Class Form / Time to Allow for Subject
-The lecture and intro exercise can take up 2-3 days.
-After this introduction the students are encouraged to implement tests on future exercises whether formally (tests written first before code) or as a stretch goal (write tests after completing the assignment).
-Generally students start off with adding tests as a stretch goal until they get comfortable with *writing tests first* principle.
+The lecture and intro exercises should take 1 session.
+The main exercise can take up to 2-3 sessions to complete.

+*See **Post-Introduction Strategy** *

 ## Topics & Expected Outcomes